 Basic Home Internet Setup For Outdoor Modems

-The image depicted above shows a breakdown of a basic setup for your home internet connection.
+The image depicted above shows the breakdown of a basic setup for a home internet connection.

-From the modem, the cables that come into your home include the power supply for the outside modem and the ethernet cabling that brings the connection inside the home to the Wifi Device.
+From the modem, the cables that come into your home include the power supply for the outside modem and the ethernet cable that brings the internet connection inside the home to the WiFi Device.

 The Wifi Device then distributes the internet wirelessly throughout your home to bring the internet to your devices (phones, tablets, computers, Smart Tvs, Etc.)